Karphi Revisited Excavation Project: Exploring a Post-Crisis City

 A rich cultural landscape...

-Survey work in the north Lasithi region during the last thirty years by scholars including John Pendlebury, L.Vance Watrous and Krzysztof Nowicki has revealed a dense network of contemporary settlements founded in the foothills and mountains during the crisis at the end of the late Bronze Age.
+Survey work in the north Lasithi region during the last thirty years by scholars including John Pendlebury, L.Vance Watrous, Krzysztof Nowicki and Saro Wallace has revealed a dense network of contemporary settlements founded in the foothills and mountains during the crisis at the end of the late Bronze Age.
 The dominant use of the landscape for grazing today makes these ancient remains (walls and potsherds) clearly visible.
 On the right, above, is the striking Karphi peak viewed from the foothills to the north.
 The landmark provided an ideal setting for a Middle Bronze Age open-air 'peak' sanctuary, which we are researching parts of in our current project, as well as the focus of the later defended settlement.
-The settlement spread over the saddle between Karphi peak and that of Mikri Koprana visible to its left, as well as to the summit of Megali Koprana on the south, covering about 3 ha.
+The settlement spread over the saddle between Karphi peak and that of Mikri Koprana (visible here to its left), as well as to the summit of Megali Koprana on the south, covering about 3 hectares in total (estimate form surface survey).

-Why was the Karphi town founded and who lived there?
+Why was the Karphi settlement founded and who lived there?

-The protected ('Alpha Zone') archaeological zones around the settlement and its cemeteries prevent the bulldozing of a modern road. which would be likely not only to damage the archaeological remains but also to affect the tranquillity and enjoyment of the site and its role as a wildlife habitat by encouraging large-scale visiting.
+The protected archaeological zones around the settlement and its cemeteries prevent the bulldozing of a modern road. which would be likely not only to damage the archaeological remains but also to affect the tranquillity and enjoyment of the site and its role as a wildlife habitat by encouraging large-scale visiting.
 The lack of a road restricts access to people willing to make the steep 20-minute walk to the peaks from the Nisimo plain, near the village of Tzermiado, or from the 'Homo Sapiens' park near the village of Kera.
-There are other walk routes in, and we want to produce informative trails to highlight them and explain the archaeological heritage of the wider area for a range of visitors and locals arriving by foot or on horseback.
+There are other walk routes in, and we aim as part of our research to produce informative trail guides to highlight those routes and explain the archaeological heritage of the wider area for a range of visitors and locals arriving by foot or on horseback.

 A spectacular heritage landscape